mikejqzhang/nlp_capstone_sp19/blog_posts/blog_7.md

 Our current goal is to compare DWAC and DWAC with prototypes in four directions: accuracy, credibility, interpretability, and speed.
 Using prototypes instead of comparing each pair of nodes speeds up the training process.
 Therefore, the experiments we have done this week mostly focused on accuracy and interpretability.

-In addition, in order to achieve a similar result as the original paper of DWAC, we used the Glove pretrained embeddings, as the same as they used in the paper, on both DWAC and DWAC with prototypes.
-The baseline we used is the a model with CNN+Attention plus linear softmax.
-We run baseline, DWAC and DWAC with prorotypes on IMDb dataset and Stackoverflow dataset with various numbers of prototypes.
+In addition, in order to achieve a similar result as the original paper of DWAC, we used pretrained GloVe embeddings for both DWAC and DWAC with prototypes.
+The baseline we used is a CNN+Attention with a linear softmax model.
+We ran our baseline, DWAC and DWAC with prorotypes models on the IMDb and Stack Overflow and experimented with the number of prototypes used.
 We visualize our results as one way to measure the interpretability of our model, as well as the error analysis for our model.

 ## Experiment results
 | Model                              |  IMDB Dev Accuracy | StackOverflow Dev Accuracy |